 “Cara” is here with a headache, which somehow seems appropriate.

 How nice.
 I have to go watch “The Brave Little Toaster” now.

-> At least you’re not wasting your time!!!!!
+Dear God!!!!!
 OK, so here’s Cara reporting on her rather unusual headache:

-> Elaine, it might have been a shorter headache but I had to deal with the septic tank fiasco, “Joe” showing up, getting our septic tank emptied, and (hopefully, knock on wood) our plumbing issues resolved, which have lasted for 9 months now!
+Elaine, it might have been a shorter headache but I had to deal with the septic tank fiasco, “Joe” showing up, getting our septic tank emptied, and (hopefully, knock on wood) our plumbing issues resolved, which have lasted for 9 months now!

 Yesterday was “day 2” of my cycle, and my body apparently decided to do nearly all of its bleeding in a 24 hour period.
 It was the heaviest I have ever bled, in a short amount of time.
 This is not typical for me at all.
 By the end of the night, I was zonked and got super-irritable, so I took Sepia 30c before I fell asleep.
 In the night I could tell I had bled more and so I took Phosphorus 30c while half-asleep because it was beginning to concern me how much blood I was losing.
 I woke up with an occipital headache.
 A cup of unsweetened white tea (caffeine) did not help.
 My headache was so severe that I forgot to eat breakfast until about noon, at which time I made a smoothie.
 It felt like the sort of headache I get right *before* a period starts; but I got no such headache before my period this time (or in recent cycles).
 So it was definitely hormonal, though I wondered if it was caused by the heavy bleeding.